Jews in Palm Springs--Understanding Hasidic Judaism

 There is a large Jewish community in the Coachella Valley, many of whom are Hasidic.

-The breadth of the Jewish community in and around Palm Springs extends from the mostly secular to the strictest of the orthodox, the later of which is the least understood.
-Among the Jewish people of the Palm Springs area, are the Hasidic Jews , a people who are deeply religious and conservative in dress and culture.
+The breadth of the Jewish community in and around Palm Springs extends from the mostly secular to the strictest of the orthodox, the latter of which is the least understood.
+Among the Jewish people of the Palm Springs area are the Hasidic Jews, a people who are deeply religious and conservative in dress and culture.

 Covering the entire body is the norm for both Hasidic men and women, no matter how hot it is.
-Men wear heavy hats of rabbit fur and long black coats, women, long sleeves and skirts dangling around their ankles.
+Men wear heavy hats of rabbit fur and long black coats, and women wear long sleeves and skirts that dangle around their ankles.

 Berger reported that they are used to it.
 "The Hasidim will tell you they have learned to live comfortably in all seasons with their daily attire," he wrote.